haproxy/haproxy/doc/lua-api/index.rst

   **context**: filter

   Enable the data filtering on the channel **chn** for the current filter.
-It may be called at any time from any callback functions preceeding the data analysis.
+It may be called at any time from any callback functions proceeding the data analysis.

   :param class_Channel chn: A :ref:`channel_class`.